AndrewC101/PokemonTrueRed/README.md

 - Vitamins such as protein can be used indefinitely to max out stats
 - Rematches now give full exp
 - Numerous Optional Bosses in the world with levels ranging from 60 up.
-  - JackPot Jack is a joke boss but he will fight you once you have discovered his secret
   - 6 Magikarp man on route 21
   - Kaiba in Victory Road
   - Tsunekazu Ishihara (original game tester) is in Victory Road, he battles with his actual debug Pokemon
+  - Karen from Johto is in victory road, she will battle if the player agrees
   - Mr Miyagi on route 12, will battle if the player agrees
   - Wallace the Champion of Hoen is on Seafoam Island, he will battle if the player has become Champion
   - Trunks is in the Cinnabar Lab, he will battle if the player agrees
   - Nurse Joy is outside Cerulean Cave, she will battle if the player has become Champion
+  - Green is in Cerulean Cave, she must be beaten to reach Mewtwo
-  - Sephiroth is in Victory Road, he will battle if the player agrees
+  - Sephiroth is in the statue maze before Indigo Plateau, he will battle if the player agrees
   - Cloud is on floor 11 of Silph Co building, he will battle if the player has beaten Sephiroth
   - Yugioh is on Route 25, he will battle if the player has beaten Kaiba
   - Red is in Pallet Town, he will battle if the player has become Champion and they agree